ml4bio/SCMBench/README.md

+# SCMBench

-# SCMBench: Benchmarking Domain-specific and Foundation Models for Single-cell Multi-omics Data Integration
+This repository contains code for the paper **SCMBench: Benchmarking Domain-specific and Foundation Models for Single-cell Multi-omics Data Integration**.